maheshmeenabalot/intelligent-task-manager/README.md

     npm start
     ```

-    You can now view the chat app in your browser:
+    You can now view the app in your browser:

     - Local: http://localhost:3000
     - On Your Network: http://192.168.137.1:3000

     Note that the development build is not optimized.
 To create a production build, use:

     ```bash
     npm run build
     ```

-### Backend (Node.js)
+## Backend (Node.js)

-#### Server Installation
+### Server Installation

 1. Navigate into the server directory: